CIE-UPB/.github/profile/README.md

-# CIE - Centro Incubación Empresarial
+# cie - Centro Incubación Empresarial

 | Repositories                                                | Description of the repositories                              |
 | ----------------------------------------------------------- | ------------------------------------------------------------ |